ashmitahaldar/tp/docs/UserGuide.md

 Matching is done case-insensitively for names, so `ALICE` and `alice` are treated as the same name for duplicate detection.
 Phone numbers must match exactly.
 </div>

-* The search is case-insensitive. e.g `hans` will match `Hans`.
-* The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`.
-* Only the name is searched.
-The name is split into whitespace-separated words, and each keyword is tested against each name word.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A contact can have any number of tags (including 0)
 </div>